CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 7.9.2.2.sec=waives any defense of forum nonconveniens, and

-7.9.2.3.sec=agrees that service of process in such proceeding may be made by registered or certified mail, return receipt requested, to the Party at its address provided in accordance with section 7.11, “Notices,” and that such service will confer personal jurisdiction over the Party in such proceeding and otherwise constitutes effective and binding service in every respect.
+7.9.2.3.sec=agrees that service of process in such proceeding may be made by registered or certified mail, return receipt requested, to the Party at its address provided in accordance with section 7.11, “Notices,&rdquo; and that such service will confer personal jurisdiction over the Party in such proceeding and otherwise constitutes effective and binding service in every respect.

 7.9.2.=[02/Bit/Ssec_03]